gambitproject/jsgte/html/README.md

 Q: how many subdirectory levels in the ./js/ directory?

-A: as few as possible, but we probably need to group our code into some directories here:
+A: as few as possible, but we probably need to group our code into some directories here.
+They contain documentation in respective README.md files as well.
+They are:

 - game tree `tree/`
 - strategic (matrix) form `strategic/`